-Throughout 2020 we sent reminders about our office to all faculty in the form of an e-mail brochure listing our services.
+Throughout 2021 we sent reminders about our office to all faculty in the form of an e-mail and a link to our website listing our services.
 We sent Deans, Chairs and Directors letters reminding them how our office can work with them and their faculty, and inviting them to involve us in issues that fall within our job boundaries.
 We later followed up with personal emails, asking specific Chairs if we could visit during their next faculty meeting.
 The outreach efforts met with success.
-We gave short presentations about the Ombuds Service to 6 different departments and to the School of Nursing.
-Because we could not meet with new faculty and the two new deans during fall orientation in 2020, we sent them more detailed information about our office and services.
+We gave short presentations about the Ombuds Service to 8 different departments.
+For new faculty in their orientation, we sent them more detailed information about our office and services.